 In summary, mercury amalgam fillings consist of 50% elemental mercury.
 Elemental mercury, like all types of mercury, is toxic.
 Mercury vapor is continuously released from amalgam fillings and contributes substantially to human mercury load.
 Elemental mercury accumulates in organs, glands and tissues, particularly in the brain and central nervous system.
 Review of recent literature suggests that mercury from dental amalgams may lead to nephrotoxicity, neurobehavioral changes, immune depletion or autoimmunity, and cause numerous symptoms and complaints.
 The development of several neurodegenerative diseases has also been linked to mercury amalgam accumulation.
-There may be individual genetically or acquired susceptibilities for negative effects from dental amalgams vaporize, are absorbed and emit significant levels of neurotoxic, immunological mercury that are injurious to human health, and could exacerbate the medical condition of those individuals with kidney disease, immunological and neurological diseases, as well as cancer.
+There may be individual genetically or acquired susceptibilities for negative effects from dental amalgam.
+The bottom line is that evidence clearly demonstrates that mercury amalgams vaporize, are absorbed and emit significant levels of neurotoxic, immunological mercury that are injurious to human health, and could exacerbate the medical condition of those individuals with kidney disease, immunological and neurological diseases, as well as cancer.